 The tools in this exploration are two ALAMA calculator programs (VanLoanExampleN.alm and VanLoanExampleNcplx.alm) which are available in the downloads below, or you may write your own programs that achieve the same results.
 The suffix ’N’ means that the standard normal distribution was used to generate it.
 In addition, the suffix “cplx” means that the following alternative method was used in place of steps 3 and 4: View the x- and y-coordinates of a point as coordinates of the complex number z = x + yi, normalize the resulting vector of complex numbers with the complex 2-norm, plot the resulting polygon in the complex plane and construct a new polygon by averaging successive vertices.

-Here are pictures of the results where the number of vertices is 12 and 10 iterations of the process above are used to generate each figure using the real and complex versions of the algorithm (colors for successive figures starting with the random polygon are black, red, green, blue, dark yellow and cyan):
+Here are pictures of the results where the number of vertices is 14 and 10 iterations of the process above are used to generate each figure using the real and complex versions of the algorithm.
+The figures are scaled up by factors of 3 and 4, resp., and colors for successive figures starting with the random polygon are black, red, green, blue, dark yellow and cyan:

 Every time you repeat this experiment, you get similar results: The limiting polygon takes a familiar shape.
 How to explain this settling down to a constant convex figure?
 Linear algebra to the rescue, and I’ll leave the full explanation for the reader to explore, but here’s the first step: the averaging of step 5 can be viewed as a matrix/vector multiplication, where the vectors are vectors of x- and y- coordinates (or a single vector with complex coordinates x + yi in the case of the complex version).